What is a Single Purpose Application? The Complete Guide

 ✓ Need Quick Solutions

-Problems that require immediate improvement rather than comprehensive system overhauls
+Problems that require immediate improvement through our 30/60/90 framework rather than comprehensive system overhauls

 ✓ Want Predictable Outcomes